Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md

 // Use a file stream to pass the image data to the analyze call using FileStream stream = new FileStream("image-analysis-sample.jpg", FileMode.Open);

 // Get a caption for the image.
 ImageAnalysisResult result = client.Analyze(
     BinaryData.FromStream(stream),
     VisualFeatures.Caption,
-    new ImageAnalysisOptions { genderNeutralCaption = true });
+    new ImageAnalysisOptions { GenderNeutralCaption = true });

 // Print caption results to the console Console.WriteLine($"Image analysis results:");